 Draft Wage Code Rules

-The Ministry of Labour and Employment, Government of India has notified draft Wage Code Rules (Draft Rules), made in exercise of the powers conferred by the Code on Wages, 2019 on July 7th, 2020 and invited objections and suggestions from stakeholders within 45 days from the date of notification.
+The Ministry of Labour and Employment, Government of India has notified draft Wage Code Rules (Draft Rules), made in exercise of the powers conferred by the Code on Wages, 2019 on July 7th, 2020.
 Chapter IX of the draft Rules lay down responsibility with regard to payment of wages and bonus to the employees.

 As regards payment of wages, Rule 55 of the draft Rules mandates that where the employees are employed in an establishment through contractor, then the principal employer shall pay to the contractor, the amount payable to him before the date of payment of wages so that payment of wages to the employees shall be made positively in accordance with the provisions of Section 17 of the Code.
 As regards payment of bonus, Rule 57 of the draft Rules carve out specific responsibility of the principal employer.
 It stipulates that where contractor fails to pay minimum bonus to employees engaged through it, then, the principal employer shall pay such minimum bonus to the employees.
 However, the Rule explicitly provides that such payment by the principal employer shall be preceded by a written information by the employees or any registered trade union or unions of which the employees are members with regard to non-payment of bonus by the contractor and confirmation by the principal employer of such fact of non–payment of bonus.